What is a TM44 Inspection?

 - Heat Exchangers: Heat exchangers are inspected for damage or fouling, which can reduce efficiency.

-How is TM44 Inspection Carried Out?
+How is a TM44 Inspection Carried Out?

 Pre-Inspection Preparation